 6. TSH can be Incorrect as a Monitoring Test of Thyroid Hormone Replacement

-TSH comes from the pituitary gland inside your brain.
 There is an enzyme called Type 2 Deiodinase in your pituitary gland, which is responsible for the T4 to T3 conversion inside the pituitary gland.
 It is this T3 production inside the pituitary gland that is the main regulator of TSH production.
-In this way, TSH really tells whether your your pituitary gland is functioning normal or not.
-However, it may indirectly tell the state of your thyroid hormone production by the thyroid gland, only if your are a perfectly healthy person.
-Unfortunately, most physicians do not quite understand what I just explained and blindly follow TSH as the gold standard for the assessment of thyroid hormone replacement.
+In this way, TSH really tells us whether your your pituitary gland is functioning normal or not.

 As I pointed out earlier, peripheral conversion of T4 to T3 is low in a lot of hypothyroid individuals, due to sub-optimally functioning Type 1 Deiodinase.
 However, their Type 2 Deiodinase continues to function normally, producing adequate amounts of T3 from T4 inside the Pituitary.
 Subsequently, TSH production is normal in these individuals, while their peripheral tissues are hypothyroid.